 By Jan McCormick, Jr., Director, Marketing & Communications

-You’ve probably heard by now that we’ve hired Sean Ryan, a transportation division veteran, to lead our brokerage division.
+You’ve probably heard by now that we’ve hired Sean Ryan, a transportation industry veteran, to lead our brokerage division.
 Sean’s been tasked with turning what most considered a value-added service into a brand all on its own, and he’s definitely got the experience to make it happen.
 This Q&A dives into his new role and plans for the division, gets his take on the industry and digital brokers, and details how he sees relationships as what will lead Bonded Transportation to success.

 What drew you to this position?